-- the impact of the COVID-19 pandemic on the REIT, its investment properties, and its tenants, and the pace of industry consolidation; - the impact of changes in economic conditions, including changes in interest rates and the rate of inflation; - the impact of government COVID-19 relief programs on the REIT and its tenants; - the REIT's relationship with the Dilawri Organization, including in respect of (i) the Dilawri Organization's retained interest in the REIT and its current intention with respect thereto, and (ii) expected transactions to be entered into between Dilawri and the REIT (including pursuant to the Strategic Alliance Agreement); - the REIT's intention with respect to, and ability to execute, its external and internal growth strategies;
+- the impact of changes in economic conditions, including changes in interest rates and the rate of inflation; - the REIT's relationship with the Dilawri Organization, including in respect of (i) the Dilawri Organization's retained interest in the REIT and its current intention with respect thereto, and (ii) expected transactions to be entered into between Dilawri and the REIT (including pursuant to the Strategic Alliance Agreement); - the REIT's intention with respect to, and ability to execute, its external and internal growth strategies; - the maintenance by the REIT of a strong balance sheet and prudent financial management and associated minimization of financial risk; - the REIT's expectations with respect to the proportion of leases containing CPI-related adjustments in 2023 and 2024; - the REIT representing a unique alternative for automotive dealership operators considering a sale or recapitalization of their business;

-- the maintenance by the REIT of a strong balance sheet and prudent financial management and associated minimization of financial risk; - the REIT representing a unique alternative for automotive dealership operators considering a sale or recapitalization of their business; - the REIT's capital expenditure requirements and capital expenditures to be made by the REIT and the REIT's tenants; - the REIT's distribution policy and the distributions to be paid to Unitholders and holders of units of the Partnership; - the REIT's debt strategy; - the REIT's access to available sources of debt and/or equity financing; - the expected tax treatment of the REIT and its distributions to Unitholders; - the REIT's ability to meet its stated objectives; - the REIT's ability to expand its asset base and make accretive acquisitions; - the ability of the REIT to qualify as a "Mutual Fund Trust" as defined in the Tax Act, and as a "Real Estate Investment Trust", as defined in the SIFT Rules; and - the REIT's ability to acquire automotive dealership properties.
+- the REIT's capital expenditure requirements and capital expenditures to be made by the REIT and the REIT's tenants; - the REIT's distribution policy and the distributions to be paid to Unitholders and holders of units of the Partnership; - the REIT's debt strategy; - the REIT's access to available sources of debt and/or equity financing; - the expected tax treatment of the REIT and its distributions to Unitholders; - the REIT's ability to meet its stated objectives; - the REIT's ability to expand its asset base and make accretive acquisitions; - the ability of the REIT to qualify as a "Mutual Fund Trust" as defined in the Tax Act, and as a "Real Estate Investment Trust", as defined in the SIFT Rules; and - the REIT's ability to acquire automotive dealership and automotive service centre properties.

-The REIT has based these forward-looking statements on factors and assumptions about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs, including that inflation and interest rates will increase in the near term, that tax laws remain unchanged, that conditions within the automotive dealership real estate industry and the automotive dealership industry generally, including competition for acquisitions, will be consistent with the current climate, that the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required and that the Dilawri Organization will continue its involvement with the REIT.
+The REIT has based these forward-looking statements on factors and assumptions about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs, including that inflation will remain elevated and that interest rates may increase in the near term, that tax laws remain unchanged, that conditions within the automotive dealership real estate industry and the automotive dealership industry generally, including competition for acquisitions, will be consistent with the current climate, that the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required and that the Dilawri Organization will continue its involvement with the REIT.